VitorHugoAguiar/ProBot/ProBot_Server/Readme.md

 1 - To control the ProBot with a Webpage, run:

-Note: Do not forget to change the server' ip on the WebServer.py file.
+Note: Do not forget to change the server' ip on the WebServer.py file (line ).

     python ProBot_Server/WebPage/WebServer.py